otaneto/otaneto/README.md

 ### Hi there!
 My name is Otacílio aka Ota 😎

 - Front-end developer, currently working with 💚 Vue.js and getting up-to-date with ⚛ React!
+- Learning Node.js 💚 and Ruby on Rails 💎

 <br>